Nov 11, 2021

 What does the process of Discovery consist of?

-A typical discovery phase process in software development includes several key steps:
+A typical discovery phase process in software development includes several key stages:

 • Client interviews.